grbot/16SrRNA-hex-tutorial/README.md

 ## Tutorial pipeline
 ![Pipeline](images/pipeline.png)

-## Tutorial directory structure
-Put image here

 ## When you get lost or something is unclear
-1. All the outputs have been generated here `....`
+1. All the outputs have been generated here `/global/mb/amw/run`
 1. Please find someone next to you that looks like they know what they are doing.
 1. Let me know.
 ## 1. Lets do some QC on the raw data